-It can grow in moist to dry soil, and in highly acidic to neutral soil pH.
-Any soil that provides excellent drainage, even gravel-like or rocky soil, is good.
+It can grow in moist to dry soil, and in highly acidic to neutral soil pH, but the ideal is a loamy soil.
+Any soil that provides excellent drainage is good.
+Though gravel or rocky soil will work, it is not preferred.

 The tree is highly drought-tolerant and does not require watering unless in periods of extended year-long drought.